dobosken/bbscript/README.md

 ## How to install

-1. Get the latest version from [Releases](https://github.com/dobosken/bbscript/releases).
-It includes an up-to-date dbfz.ron
+1. Get the latest version of the executable from [Releases](https://github.com/dobosken/bbscript/releases).

-2. Shove the archive next to an existing bbscript
+2. It includes a dbfz.ron, but you'll want to manually download [the most recent one](https://github.com/dobosken/bbscript/blob/dbfz/static_db/dbfz.ron).

-3. Extract it.
+3. Replace the existing BBScript executable and dbfz.ron in your workflow.

-4. it's a drop-in replacement.
-You're done.
-Congrats.
+If your workflow is based on my own bbscript editing pack (bbs_magic.cmd), then you should already have all of this.

-**Note: You cannot use my custom dbfz.ron with vanilla BBScript.
+**Warning: You cannot use my custom dbfz.ron with vanilla BBScript.
 You'll have to copy over the new BBScript executable as well.**

 ## Moar stuff

-Documentation can be found at ( [DBFZ BBS lookup](https://dobosken.github.io/dbfz_bbs_lookup/) ), but the website is not yet fully up-to-date, so make sure to keep dbfz.ron open and cross-reference the id numbers.
+Documentation can be found at ( [DBFZ BBS lookup](https://dobosken.github.io/dbfz_bbs_lookup/) ).

 Also check out ( [dobosken/dbfz_npp](https://github.com/dobosken/dbfz_npp) ) for better BBS editing with Notepad++.